bahtiyartan/troia/docs/52FTP.rst

 Uploading & Download
 --------------------

 As main functionalities of ftp operations uploading and downloading files must be executed in a FTP connection which is established by MAKEFTPCONNECTION command.
 Also user information and permissions is about the connection.
+Both uploading and dowloading commands gets host which shows ftp connection to perform operation on.

 All upload and download paths are computed relatively from working directory.
 So programmers must be sure they are in correct working directory before upload and download files.